eth-cscs/firecrest/examples/jupyterhub/README.md

 # 5239294e62bb   utilities         running
 ```

-When we are done with the tutorial, the deployment can be shutdown with
+When we are done with the tutorial, the deployment can be shutdown by pressing `ctrl+c` and then

 ```
 cd firecrest/examples/jupyterhub
-docker compose down
+docker compose -f ../../deploy/demo/docker-compose.yml -f docker-compose.yml down
 ```

 ### Setting up the authorization